Tutorial

 cd Watcher

-Now, you can run scripts inside the container:
+Now, you can run scripts inside the container as follows:

-For time-consuming jobs (i.e., model training), consider using -d option:
+For time-consuming jobs (i.e., model training), consider using -d` option, instead of -it.

 3. Upload clinical records to database